tanveer-kader/ml-projects-py/datasets/dataset_info.md

 - [Movie Recommendation System V2](https://drive.google.com/drive/folders/1Nx35Nb-jRrPBnkZ4xvXrRv4tVtwO3coA?usp=sharing)

 > [!NOTE]
 > These datasets are collected from various sources mostly from kaggle.
-Some build in datasets were used which requires no additional links.
+Some build in datasets were used which require no additional links.

 > [!IMPORTANT]
 > No dataset is claimed to be accurate.